Layman’s definition of ‘Lightning’: An electric light show in the sky we get to experience quite often, sometimes up close (too close).

 We know what you’re thinking: “Turn off my AC during hot weather?
 No way!”
 We’re sorry to inform you that the best way to prevent lightning damage to your air conditioning system is to shut it off during thunderstorms.
-But the good news is humidity and temperatures drop when thunderstorms happen, so it’s not so bad now, is it?
+But the good news is humidity and temperatures can drop during thunderstorms, so it’s not so bad now, is it?

 Make no mistake about it: damage caused by a lightning strike can kill your air conditioner, which is full of sensitive electrical circuitry.
-This could lead to a costly air conditioning repair, and that’s when you know it’s time to call Super Heat and Air!
-(Pretty slick, huh?)
+This could lead to a costly air conditioning repair, and that’s when you know it’s time to call Super Heat & Air)

 But anyway, an air conditioner’s system controls can be corrupted if a lightning strike occurs while the system is operating.
 It may not damage your HVAC unit right away.
 But the power surges that follow an outage from a thunderstorm can mess up your air conditioner.
 Power surges create a spike in voltage that can damage appliances and electronics.
 The effects of lightning strikes on an air conditioning unit may not be immediately noticeable.
 However, you may experience poor performance from your unit over time.

 Lightning strikes can create a plethora of problems for your air conditioning unit, including a damaged capacitor.
 It’s one of the parts most commonly affected by lightning and one of the most common problems associated with a damaged air conditioner.
 Basically, if the capacitor goes, the compressor will soon follow.